publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch30/m__us_usc_t15_s1261.md

     1970—Subsec. (p).
 [Pub.
 L. 91–601][/us/pl/91/601] substituted in text preceding par.
 (1) “if the packaging or labeling of such substance is in violation of an applicable regulation issued pursuant to section 1472 or 1473 of this title or if such substance” for “which substance” and inserted following and below par.
 (2) provision including in “misbranded hazardous substance” a household substance as defined in [section 1471(2)(D) of this title][/us/usc/t15/s1471/2/D] if it is a substance described in par.
 (1) of subsec. (f) of this section and its packaging or labeling is in violation of an applicable regulation issued pursuant to section 1472 or 1473 of this title.

     1969—Subsec. (f)(1)(A).
 [Pub.
-L. 91–113, § 3(a)][/us/pl/91/113/s3/a], inserted “or combustible” after “is flammable”.
+L. 91–113][/us/pl/91/113], § 3(a), inserted “or combustible” after “is flammable”.

     Subsec. (f)(1)(D).
 [Pub.
-L. 91–113, § 2(a)][/us/pl/91/113/s2/a], added subsec. (f)(1)(D).
+L. 91–113][/us/pl/91/113], § 2(a), added subsec. (f)(1)(D).

     Subsec. (l).
 [Pub.
-L. 91–113, § 3(b)][/us/pl/91/113/s3/b], inserted definition of term “combustible” and expanded references to “flammability” and “flammable” to include “combustibility” and “combustible”, respectively.
+L. 91–113][/us/pl/91/113], § 3(b), inserted definition of term “combustible” and expanded references to “flammability” and “flammable” to include “combustibility” and “combustible”, respectively.

     Subsec. (p)(1)(E).
 [Pub.
-L. 91–113, § 3(c)][/us/pl/91/113/s3/c], inserted “Combustible” to the enumerated affirmative statements of the principal hazard or hazards required to be stated on the label of a hazardous substance.
+L. 91–113][/us/pl/91/113], § 3(c), inserted “Combustible” to the enumerated affirmative statements of the principal hazard or hazards required to be stated on the label of a hazardous substance.

     Subsec. (q)(1).
 [Pub.
-L. 91–113, § 2(c)][/us/pl/91/113/s2/c], inserted “or necessarily present an electrical, mechanical, or thermal hazard” after “hazardous substance involved”.
+L. 91–113][/us/pl/91/113], § 2(c), inserted “or necessarily present an electrical, mechanical, or thermal hazard” after “hazardous substance involved”.

     Subsecs. (r) to (t).
 [Pub.
-L. 91–113, § 2(d)][/us/pl/91/113/s2/d], added subsecs. (r) to (t).
+L. 91–113][/us/pl/91/113], § 2(d), added subsecs. (r) to (t).

     1966—Subsec. (f).
 [Pub.
-L. 89–756, § 2(a)][/us/pl/89/756/s2/a], provided that “hazardous substances” shall apply to any article which is not itself an economic poison within the meaning of the Federal Insecticide, Fungicide, and Rodenticide Act but which is a hazard substance within the meaning of par.
+L. 89–756][/us/pl/89/756], § 2(a), provided that “hazardous substances” shall apply to any article which is not itself an economic poison within the meaning of the Federal Insecticide, Fungicide, and Rodenticide Act but which is a hazard substance within the meaning of par.
 (1) of this subsec. by reason of its bearing or containing an economic poison.

     Subsec. (n).
 [Pub.
-L. 89–756, § 2(b)][/us/pl/89/756/s2/b], enlarged term “label” to include, where the article is unpackaged or is packaged in an immediate container not intended or suitable for delivery to the ultimate consumer, a display of written, printed or graphic matter directly upon the article involved or upon a tag or other suitable material affixed thereto.
+L. 89–756][/us/pl/89/756], § 2(b), enlarged term “label” to include, where the article is unpackaged or is packaged in an immediate container not intended or suitable for delivery to the ultimate consumer, a display of written, printed or graphic matter directly upon the article involved or upon a tag or other suitable material affixed thereto.

     Subsec. (p).
 [Pub.
-L. 89–756, § 2(c)][/us/pl/89/756/s2/c], in introductory text preceding par.
+L. 89–756][/us/pl/89/756], § 2(c), in introductory text preceding par.
 (1) substituted “misbranded hazardous substance” for “misbranded package” and “misbranded package of a hazardous substance” and as so retermed enlarged applicability to include toys and other articles intended for use by children, which are hazardous substances, or which bear or contain hazardous substances when susceptible of access by children, and in par.
 (1), clause (J) inserted further category of “misbranded hazardous substance” where the article is intended for use by children and is not a banned hazardous substance and fails to bear a label with adequate directions for the protection of children from the hazard.

     Subsec. (q).
 [Pub.
-L. 89–756, § 3(a)][/us/pl/89/756/s3/a], added subsec. (q).
+L. 89–756][/us/pl/89/756], § 3(a), added subsec. (q).

  __Effective Date of 1986 Amendment__

 [Pub.
-L. 99–339, title I, § 109(d)(3)][/us/pl/99/339/s109/d/3], June 19, 1986, [100 Stat.
+L. 99–339, title I][/us/pl/99/339/tI], § 109(d)(3), June 19, 1986, [100 Stat.
 653][/us/stat/100/653], provided that:

 > “The amendments made by this subsection \[amending this section and [section 1263 of this title][/us/usc/t15/s1263]\] shall become effective 24 months after the enactment of this Act \[June 19, 1986\].”